 General information for people with inherited mutations

 Mutations in are rare.
-Both men and women can carry a mutation in the gene.
 Mutations in cause (PJS).
 Some people with mutations have mutations that they did not inherit from either parent.
 These are known as "de novo" mutations.
 People with de novo mutations can pass them on to their children.

 People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information.